vitessio/website/content/en/docs/24.0/reference/programs/vttestserver/_index.md

       --external-topo-implementation string                              the topology implementation to use for vtcombo process
       --extra-my-cnf string                                              extra files to add to the config, separated by ':'
       --foreign-key-mode string                                          This is to provide how to handle foreign key constraint in create/alter table.
 Valid values are: allow, disallow (default "allow")
+      --gateway-initial-tablet-timeout duration                          At startup, the tabletGateway will wait up to this duration to get at least one tablet per keyspace/shard/tablet type (default 30s)
       --grpc-auth-mode string                                            Which auth plugin implementation to use (eg: static) --grpc-auth-mtls-allowed-substrings string                         List of substrings of at least one of the client certificate names (separated by colon).
       --grpc-auth-static-client-creds string                             When using grpc_static_auth in the server, this file provides the credentials to use to authenticate with server.